velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "What in the fuck?"
 Jasmine exclaims.
 "Why would you *say* something like that about yourself, woman?"

 With obvious difficulty, Bluejay meets her gaze.
 "Ma'am, I come from an old Civil Service family.
 Before the city fell, I was a tax collector.
 I took food and silver from working people and the Duchess paid me more than anyone who makes an honest living.
 There are good, honest, courageous Zyahua women out there but I am just a coward.
-I am exactly what Master Willow says I am, and I don't begrudge him the right to punish me for it.
+I am exactly what Master Willow says I am, and I don't begrudge him his right to vengeance.
 Please save your compassion for those who deserve it. *Please* don't punish them for this."

 As the young woman looks away, cheeks reddening, nobody looks more surprised than Willow.